Please select a partnership to see additional information:

 Protection and action to be taken

-Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of gang activity should contact their relevant Children’s Social Care Service and Police Force.
+Any agency or practitioner who has concerns that a child may be at risk of harm as a consequence of exploitation, trafficking or gang activity should contact their relevant Children’s Social Care Service and Police Force.
 Local safeguarding procedures should be followed when making referrals.

-In any referral where there is evidence a child is at significant risk of gang affiliation and / or criminal exploitation it is important to clearly state:
+In any referral where there is evidence a child is at significant risk as a result of exploitation, trafficking or gang affiliation, it is important to clearly state:

 - Child’s name